-- 56.1 A licensee shall assist a pre-adoptive parent during the post-placement period until finalization as follows: - 56.1.1 Assign a caseworker who is responsible for providing services to a pre-adoptive parent; - 56.1.2 Offer assistance with steps toward integrating a child into a new family; - 56.1.3 Provide help with problems that may occur, including referrals for services outside of an agency's capability; and - 56.1.4 If applicable, provide information on adoption subsidies. - A licensee shall maintain in-person contact with a pre-adoptive parent and child during the post-placement period until finalization as follows: - 56.2.1 The first in-person contact shall occur within two weeks of placement or within a term required by the Interstate Compact on the Placement of Children; - 56.2.2 After the first contact, a minimum of three in-person visits shall be required; - 56.2.3 At least one in-person contact shall be made in a pre-adoptive parent's home; and - 56.2.4 Each household member shall be interviewed in-person at least once during the post-placement period. - A licensee providing international adoptions that are finalized before a family returns to the United States, shall provide post adoption services as follows: - 56.3.1 The first in-person contact shall occur within 30 days of placement;
+- 56.1 A licensee shall assist a pre-adoptive parent during the post-placement period until finalization as follows: - 56.1.1 Assign a caseworker who is responsible for providing services to a pre-adoptive parent; - 56.1.2 Offer assistance with steps toward integrating a child into a new family; - 56.1.3 Provide help with problems that may occur, including referrals for services outside of an agency's capability; and - 56.1.4 If applicable, provide information on adoption subsidies. - 56.2 A licensee shall maintain in-person contact with a pre-adoptive parent and child during the post-placement period of at least six months until finalization as follows: - 56.2.1 The first in-person contact shall occur within two weeks of placement or within a term required by the Interstate Compact on the Placement of Children; - 56.2.2 After the first contact, a minimum of three in-person visits shall be required; - 56.2.3 At least one in-person contact shall be made in a pre-adoptive parent's home; and - 56.2.4 Each household member shall be interviewed in-person at least once during the post-placement period. - 56.3 The agency shall comply with 13 Del.C. §905 and not remove a child who is legally free for adoption from an adoptive placement prior to the adoption without good cause. - 56.3 56.4A licensee providing international adoptions that are finalized before a family returns to the United States, shall provide post adoption services as follows: - 56.3.1 56.4.1 The first in-person contact shall occur within 30 days of placement; - 56.3.2 56.4.2 The services shall be provided for a minimum of one year; and

-- 56.3.2 The services shall be provided for a minimum of one year; and - 56.3.3 A minimum of three visits shall be required.
+56.3.3 56.4.3 A minimum of three visits shall be required.